Skip to content

 Period-Certain (e.g., 10-year): Fixed number of payments; the expected return equals the total guaranteed payout over the period, making the math straightforward.

 Prefer to keep assets growing while waiting to turn on income?
-Review FIA income riders and laddering annuities for timing strategies.
+Review FIA income riders and laddering annuities for timing strategies, especially if you’re comparing them to designs like the inflation protected income annuity for rising-income potential.

 Qualified vs. Non-Qualified Taxation